 The extension of a rules-based approach to public investment planning should also act as a check to inadequate public planning, programming and management of investment programmes.
 For instance, if the minimum investment rule was breached due to a departmental under-spend of its capital budget, its permanent secretary should be obliged to write an open joint letter to the chancellor, explaining why this had occurred, attached with the remedial measures.
 Any repetition would require both the chancellor and the offending department to report to the Public Accounts Committee.

 Such a rule, however, does present some clear challenges.
 If the current definition of public investment remained unchanged, it could provide an in-built bias in favour of direct public procurement.
 Departments would come under pressure by the rule to fund a certain level of directly financed public investment and to choose direct financing of investment when an alternative procurement route could be more efficient.
-This would be inconsistent with the establishment and maintenance of a level playing field, where procurement routes were chosen due to their whole project-life efficiency relative to other options.
-It could mirror, but in reverse, the bias that the sustainable investment rule can exert in favour of private financing of infrastructure.
+This would be inconsistent with the establishment and maintenance of a level playing field, where procurement routes were chosen due to their whole project-life efficiency, relative to other options.
+It could mirror, but in reverse, the bias that New Labour’s sustainable investment rule exerted in favour of the private financing of infrastructure.

 This reverse bias could possibly be avoided by widening the definition of public investment to include all investment on defined economic and social infrastructure assets, regardless of financing source.
 To do this, however, could throw up some formidable measurement and definition issues.
 The contribution of the private sector contribution to the total investment figure would also not be under the direct control of sponsoring departments.
 On the other hand, the disciplining effect of such a rule should be beneficial.
 And by highlighting under-spends, whether of public or private origin, relative to an investment target set with regard to infrastructural funding requirements, should help to induce a policy environment conducive to their correction.

-The sheer scale of public investment requirements with, for example, HS2 projected to require up to £56bn, and Crossrail 2 up to £32bn, compared to the expected outturn cost of c.£15bn for Crossrail 1, which threaten to crowd out other desperately economically needed infrastructural improvements to the cross-pennine routes less amenable to part private financing, underscores the imperative for the public planning of major infrastructure to be co-ordinated more effectively; for example, if the provision of Crossrail 2 is not sequenced with the delivery of HS2, there is a risk that the central london tube network will be overwhelmed.
-Crossrail was funded by a third contribution of a business rate levy, of TfL, and of central government.
-Land value capture mechanisms could provide collateral allowing costs to be borne public borrowing linked to tangible repayment streams.
+The sheer scale of public investment requirements with, for example, HS2 projected to require up to £56bn, and Crossrail 2 up to £32bn, compared to the expected outturn cost of c.£15bn for Crossrail 1 – projects that threaten to crowd out other desperately economically needed infrastructural improvements to the cross-pennine routes less amenable to part private financing, for example, underscores the imperative for the public planning of major infrastructure to be co-ordinated more effectively; for example, if the provision of Crossrail 2 is not sequenced with the delivery of HS2, there is a risk that the central London tube network will be overwhelmed.
+Crossrail1 was funded by a third contribution of a business rate levy, of TfL, and of central government.
+Land value capture mechanisms could provide collateral, allowing costs to be borne public borrowing linked to tangible repayment streams.

-At another level, the complementarity of fiscal and monetary policy could be strengthened by the re-focusing of the QE bond purchasing programme towards productive investment directly, rather than relying on QE acting on asset prices through an indirect wealth transmission effect on output and growth.
-For example, the Bank of England could purchase the bonds of a National Infrastructure Bank encompassing housing investment activity.
+At another level, the complementarity of fiscal and monetary policy could be strengthened by the re-focusing of the QE bond purchasing programme towards productive investment directly, rather than relying on a QE programme acting on asset prices and then an indirect and uncertain wealth transmission effect on output and growth.
+For example, the Bank of England could purchase the bonds of a National Infrastructure Bank (NIB) encompassing housing investment activity.

-If the housing operations of the Bank were effectively designed, implemented, and then managed, it could potentially lever-in substantial private housing investment including pension monies through the application of appropriate risk sharing mechanisms underpinned by carefully designed guarantees.
-The housing assets provided as a result should rise in value in real terms and generate rising real income yields over the long term, making such assets attractive to pension funds as a match to their long term liabilities.
+If the housing operations of the NIB were effectively designed, implemented, and then managed, it could potentially lever-in substantial private housing investment including pension monies through the application of appropriate risk sharing mechanisms underpinned by carefully designed guarantees.
+The housing assets provided as a result should rise in value in real terms and generate rising real income yields over the long-term, making such assets attractive to pension funds as a match to their long-term liabilities.

 Project selection and delivery